 Entertainment and Culture

 The Zoo is a place where people connect with animals.
 Over the past forty years, the Zoo has grown to become the #1 year-round family attraction in Baton Rouge.
 With more than a quarter million guests each year, the Zoo attracts visitors of all ages and backgrounds.
 The Zoo is a favorite place for families and groups to discover the animal kingdom.

-Today, BREC's Baton Rouge Zoo is home to animals from around the world including tigers, elephants, flamingos, alligators and the first black rhino born in Louisiana.
+Today, BREC's Baton Rouge Zoo is home to animals from around the world including tigers, black rhinos, flamingos, alligators and giraffes.
 The Baton Rouge Zoo was the first zoo in Louisiana to achieve the distinguished honor of being accredited by the Association of Zoos and Aquariums.
 As a leader in the zoo field, the Baton Rouge Zoo was accredited in 1977, four years before any other zoos in the state and eight years before such accreditation was mandatory for membership in this prestigious professional association.